United States International University in Nairobi, Kenya

 Photo: NCC students, Ben Redmond and Katelyn Krumreich, studying at United States International University in Kenya, Fall 2013

-Founded in 1969 and the only university in Kenya with dual accreditation from the United States and Kenya, United States International University (USIU) has grown to become the largest private secular university in East Africa, with a student population of 5,300.
-About 15 percent of the student population comes from 56 different countries.
+Founded in 1969, USIU is the only university in Kenya with dual accreditation from the United States and Kenya.
+It has grown to become the largest private secular university in East Africa with a student population of 6,100.
+About 15 percent of the student population comes from 69 different countries.

-Courses offered include international business administration, information systems and technology, business administration, accounting, applied computer technology, international relations, psychology, criminal justice and journalism.
+Students can take classes in a variety of disciplines, including international business, African studies, information systems and technology, business administration, accounting, applied computer technology, international relations, psychology, criminal justice, journalism and information systems technology.
 All courses are taught in English.

 • USIU campus is 15-20 minutes from downtown Nairobi.
 USIU offers a free bus service from campus to downtown.

 • Campus is next to the Nairobi National Park

 Internships are available

 1. Volunteer - students earn no academic credit

 2. Community Service - students can take this for credit or not for credit.
 This internship involves more committment from the students than the Volunteer internship.
 Students receive no grade for the Community Service internship.